josiahryan555/AI_games/README.md

 Programed at Atomic Objects AI Games in October, 2022 with [Dat Nguyen](https://github.com/imtiendat0311) and [Don Nguyen](https://github.com/nhutu1911)

 We participated in [Atomic Object](https://www.atomicobject.com/)'s 2022 AI Games: an 8 hour code-a-thon in teams of 2-3 people.
 We were given 8 hours to design an AI Othello player.
 We did not all know each other at the start of this challenge.
 We had to learn to work together to do our best work.
-It was a learning experience in programming ability as well as teamwork in a fast based environment.
+It was a learning experience in programming ability as well as teamwork in a fast paced environment.

 This is our one day project: